Key findings

 - Not a population sample.
 The cohort is NewDoc patients, not all Australians.
 Findings should be cited as "Australians using NewDoc's online GP service" rather than "Australians generally".

 - Single-month window.
-Respiratory-illness presentations are seasonal; a January or July sample would shift the top-category mix.
+Respiratory-illness presentations are seasonal; a January or July sample would shift the clinical-category mix.
 The report will be re-issued annually to track that movement.

 - Wait time is bookable-slot-bound.
 Median wait reflects the slot density NewDoc currently offers; if availability changes (more doctors, longer hours), the median can shift independently of demand.